Jo Willetts, EA

-The IRS issues an annual list they call the “Dirty Dozen”—a list of the 12 worst tax scams encountered over the past year.
+The IRS issues an annual list it calls the “Dirty Dozen”—a list of the 12 worst tax scams encountered over the past year.
 Scams usually peak around tax filing season when people hire someone to complete their tax returns or start preparing returns themselves.
-Here are some of the tax scams that appeared on the 2019 Dirty Dozen list – you can visit the IRS website to see the full list.
+Here are some of the tax scams that appeared on the 2022 Dirty Dozen list – you can visit the IRS website to see the full list.

 Be on guard if you get a phone call from someone claiming to be an IRS agent.
 These calls are usually unexpected and often aggressive.
-Automated messages and robo-calls are more common than a real person on the line.
-The caller may have some personal information such as your address or the last four digits of your Social Security number, and use bullying tactics to convince you to pay a fake tax bill through wire transfer, prepaid debit card, or gift card.
+Automated messages and robocalls are more common than a real person on the line.
+The caller may have some of your personal information such as your address or the last four digits of your Social Security number and may use bullying tactics to convince you to pay a fake tax bill through wire transfer, prepaid debit card, or gift card.

-Real IRS officials will never call to request a specific payment method; you will receive a bill in the mail first.
+Real IRS officials rarely call to request a specific payment method.
+In such cases, you would generally receive a bill in the mail first.
 The IRS will also never threaten to bring in law enforcement, demand that taxes be paid without a chance to question or appeal the amount, ask for credit or debit card numbers over the phone, or call about an unexpected refund.
 In addition, some scam callers will claim your Social Security number will be suspended when taxes are owed—a Social Security number can never be suspended.

 When a scammer uses a stolen Social Security number or Individual Taxpayer Identification Number (ITIN) to file a fake tax return, that is known as tax-related identity theft.
-Data can be stolen from any number of security breaches, so it’s important to use antivirus protections and strong passwords.
+Data can be stolen from any number of security breaches, so it’s important to use antivirus protections and strong passwords when storing or accessing sensitive information online.
 You can also protect your personal data by keeping paper tax records and your Social Security card in a secure place.

 On average, about half of Americans choose to have a tax professional prepare their returns.
-Although most tax professionals are honest service providers, scammers may pose as preparers and use the personal information gathered to commit identity theft, refund fraud, and other scams.
+Although most tax professionals are honest service providers, scammers may pose as tax preparers and use the personal information gathered to commit identity theft, refund fraud, and other scams.
 Choose carefully when looking for a tax preparer — even if the person isn’t a scammer, they could be someone posing as a tax professional despite not being educated about taxes.

 When looking for a tax professional, don’t hesitate to ask for credentials such as a CPA license and an IRS Preparer Tax Identification Number (PTIN).
 Paid tax professionals are required to register with the IRS and include their PTIN on the returns they prepare.
 The IRS also provides some guidelines on their website for help in choosing a qualified preparer.

 A common scam involves convincing a taxpayer to file a bogus return, including fake W-2 or 1099 forms, to lower the amount of taxes due.
-Essentially, this scam increases the claimed income to maximize tax credits such as the Earned Income Tax Credit (EITC).
+Essentially, this scam increases, or decreases, the amount of income claimed to maximize tax credits such as the Earned Income Tax Credit (EITC).